-1115 C.F.R. § 734.2(a) describes generally the concept of "subject to the EAR." foreign country.12 Whether a license is needed for a particular transfer involves first determining the ECCN for the item or technology, consulting the CCL to determine the reason(s) for the control (e.g., national security, anti-terrorism, missile technology, etc.), reviewing the Country Chart, and checking to see whether any exemption pertains.13 As with the ITAR, the principal concern for foreign investors arises from the controls the EAR places on disclosures of technology and technical data to foreign persons and on use of U.S.-origin components or technology in foreign produced goods.
+E - Technology9 Each item listed on the CCL10 has a five digit Export Control Classification Number (ECCN) which begins with the category, then the group designation, and finally with three numeric digits that identify the reasons for control.
+EAR99 refers to items that are not specifically listed on the CCL bit are nonetheless "subject to the EAR,"11 meaning that restrictions such as end use and end user limitations apply.
+The EAR controls the export and re-export of all items subject to the EAR.
+Re-export refers to the shipment or transmission of items or activities subject to the EAR from one foreign country to another foreign country.
+Whether a license is needed for a particular transfer involves first determining the ECCN for the item or technology, consulting the CCL to determine the reason(s) for the control (e.g., national security, anti-terrorism, missile technology, etc.), reviewing the Country Chart, and checking to see whether any exemption pertains.
+13 As with the ITAR, the principal concern for foreign investors arises from the controls the EAR places on disclosures of technology and technical data to foreign persons and on use of U.S.-origin components or technology in foreign produced goods.
 The EAR contains the same deemed export rule found in the ITAR.
 Any release of controlled technology or source code to a foreign person-whether in the United States or abroad-is thus an export.14 The EAR defines technology as "specific information necessary for the 'development,' 'production,' or 'use' of a product."
 The referenced information takes the form of 'technical data' or 'technical assistance."
 The definitions of technical assistance and technical data are defined by way of examples.
 Technical assistance "may take forms, such as instruction, skills training, working knowledge, consulting services."
-Technical data "may take forms such as blueprints, plans, diagrams, models, formulae, tables, engineering designs and specifications, manuals and instructions written or recorded on other media or devices such as disk, tape, read-only memories."
-Software is defined in the regulation as "a collection of one or more 'programs' or 'microprograms' fixed in any tangible medium of expression."
-18 For foreign persons to have access to controlled dual use U.S. technology even in the U.S. requires assessment of whether a license is needed which depends, in part, on the citizenship of the specific foreign person.
-Technology or software expressly not subject 1215 C.F.R. § 734.2(b)(4).
+Technical data "may take forms such as blueprints, plans, diagrams, models, formulae, tables, engineering designs and specifications, manuals and instructions written or re- 915 C.F.R. § 738.2(b).